 The sliding/tilting sunroof rotary knob remains in the last position selected if the roof is closed using convenience closing from outside the vehicle and will have to be re-positioned the next time you drive.

-Roll-back function of the sliding/tilting sunroof\
+Roll-back function of the sliding/tilting sunroof

-Fig. 71 Roof lining description: sliding/tilting sunroof rotary knob tilting sunroof stops and opens again immediately if it is obstructed when closing.
+Fig. 71 Roof lining description: sliding/tilting sunroof rotary knob

 Fig. 72 Emergency closing handle